-Exhibit 1 shows the journey from theoretical minimum cost to the final quoted cost or internal factory cost of a product.
+Exhibit 1 (page 3) shows the journey from theoretical minimum cost to the final quoted cost or internal factory cost of a product.
 If every decision in the development process were optimal, these two costs would be the same.
 In reality, however, as soon as development begins, the actual cost starts to diverge from the theoretical minimum.
+Every function involved in the development process plays a part in this divergence, at every timeline stage.